 - Where an annotation can be used (

 Without meta-annotations, annotations become vague and error-prone.
-They are the blueprints that give meaning and context to custom annotations, ensuring they work consistently in frameworks like Spring (@Service
+They are the blueprints that give meaning and context to custom annotations, ensuring they work consistently in frameworks like Spring (@Service), Hibernate (@Entity), or JUnit (@Test).

 Think of meta-annotations as traffic laws for annotations—they tell annotations where they can drive, how long they stay visible, and whether they pass on rules to descendants.